wigig-tools/qd-interpreter/README.md

 <img src="docs/img/LROOMFinalTextured.png" alt="drawing">

 Please note that the Q-D Interpreter allows to import already textured 3D environment.
-If you're interested about this feature, just contact the author.
+If you're interested about this feature, just contact us.

 ### Add custom 3D models for APs and STAs